amar771/WallRandom/README.md

 - [x] PRAW works, user authenticates properly
 - [x] Gets random wallpaper from a subreddit
-- [] Works with multiple subreddits
+- [x] Works with multiple subreddits
+- [x] Can set the directory to save files to
+- [] Sets the downloaded file to background
 - [] Can specify to either save or delete the wallpapers after use
+- [] Added CLI parameters/functions